webix-hub/gitbook-webix-jet/details/referencing.md

 export default Toolbar;
 ```

 Another way to reference a Jet view is useful when you need to define a handler as *function*.
-In this case, **this** refers to a Webix view.
-Any Webix component created inside of a view has the **$scope** property, which points to the Jet view.
+In this case, **this** refers to a Webix widget.
+Any Webix widget put inside of a view has the **$scope** property, which points to the Jet view.
 So if you want to change the URL from controls of the view, reference the view with **this.$scope** and call its **show** method:

 ```js
 // views/toolbar.js